 A pulse beating towards remembering our return.

 Rooted in the body and attuned to spirit, ARUGA was born from a longing for spaces that hold, nourish and honour those so often pushed to the edges.
-Art is not separate from life; it is a practice that helps us to remember an unfolding path returning home.
+Art is not separate from life — we believe it is a practice that helps us to remember an unfolding path returning home residing within us.

 We believe care is relational, and the body witnessed as an archive, portal and guide.
 Through this belief, we hope to create meaningful work that is intuitive and grounded through touch and ritual.